 Kids Class – No gum, candy, or drinks on the mats.
-Children must sit with their legs crossed, raise their hand to be noticed, and do not leave the mat area without the instructor’s permission.
+Children must sit on their knees or with them crossed.
+Raise their hand to be noticed, and do not leave the mat area without the instructor’s permission.
+If late to class, stand next to the mat and wait for an instructor to call them onto to mat.
 Wear shoes into the school and into the restrooms.

 Mat Cleanliness – Do not walk on the mat with your shoes, so that we can prevent the spread of germs.
 Do not walk outside with bare feet.
 If you have to go outside, wear sandals or shoes.
 Do not enter restrooms without shoes.

 Illnesses – Do not attend class if you are sick, or have a skin disease.
 You will not be allowed to train.

 Sparring/Rolling – Always shake your sparring partner’s hand before and after a sparring/rolling session.
 Do not seek to harm fellow students physically (ex. cranking a submission harder than necessary to make them tap, using your superior size and weight on a smaller person, or hitting/kicking too hard).
 You must train seriously and hard enough for you and your partner to improve his or her skills, conditioning, and game.
 Not giving your best during training does not help either of you to improve.
 Also, when a higher ranking student (higher belt) ask you to roll, you must not refuse to roll unless you are hurt(It’s disrespectful.)

 Distractions – Do not talk while the instructor is talking.
 It distracts those who are trying to learn and it is disrespectful to the teacher, as well as other students.
 No playing in class.